 Shark in the Park

 As we are a Rights Respecting School, we know that all children have lots of rights.
-Some of these rights that are linked to our topics are shown below.
+Some of these rights that are linked to the topics we covered in Autumn 2 term, are shown below.

-We will be reading stories by the same author - Nick Sharratt.
-The first story we will read and learn is, "Shark in the Park".
+We read stories by the same author - Nick Sharratt.
+The first story we read and learned was, "Shark in the Park".
 It begins like this...

 Down at the Park, a little boy is testing out his brand new toy.